Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 A Need to Ban Them

 Many diners deal with children’s lack of behavior when eating out.
-They have to cope with children tap-dancing on centuries-old floors, cereal in their finest wine, and peas in their hair.
+They’d usually cope with children tap-dancing on centuries-old floors, cereal in their finest wine, and peas in their hair.

 Even some restaurant owners have their reasons to put tabs on age.
 Mike Vuick, owner of country club restaurant McDain’s, had his own since imposing a policy only allowing patrons 6 and older in summer 2011.
 He agreed that there’s "nothing wrong with babies,” but said that ranks of parents “can't control their volume.”